Article 14.4 - Intersection Capacity Utilization

 Where an intersection is located within more than one zoning district, the less restrictive ICU percentage shall apply to the entire intersection for purposes of complying with this Article.

-Proposed mitigation measures required to meet the ICU percentage standards of Article 14.4.1 may be modified, subject to Town Board approval, in order to substantially achieve the intent of this ordinance with input provided by the Town Engineer.
+Proposed mitigation measures to meet the ICU percentage standards of Article 14.4.1 may be modified, subject to Town Board approval, in order to substantially achieve the intent of this ordinance with input provided by the Town Engineer.

 Mitigation measures shall be consistent with the Standards found within the Town of Huntersville TIA Process and Procedures Manual and the Town Engineering Standards and Procedures Manual.